-Within our system every mage must also have an artifact if they wish to perform arcane feats.
-Artifacts are catalysts that mages use to channel their arcane energy into magical effects.
-These artifacts, also sometimes referred to as trinkets, take many various forms which can include things like amulets, rings, staves, tomes, and etc. Each artifact is aligned to a certain aspect of magic.
-For example, a powerful ring of embers would not be ideal for a mage who does not possess the fire aspect.
+Within our system every mage must also have a trinket if they wish to perform arcane feats.
+Trinkets are catalysts that mages use to channel their arcane energy into magical effects.
+These trinkets may take many forms, though all can be detected by a mage should they concentrate upon the item.
+Each trinket is aligned to a certain aspect of magic.
+For example, a Powerful trinket of Fire would not be ideal for a mage who is not aspected in fire magic.

-Allows for the general control of darkness, allowing users to change the shape and size of shadows and to even summon physical forms of darkness itself to bind and even attack people.
-Some other abilities include the summoning of demons and other evil creatures, as well as bestowing curses and the ability to extinguish all light, including light that is created by weaker holy magic.
+Allows for the general control of darkness, allowing users to change the shape and size of shadows and even to summon physical forms of darkness itself to bind and attack people.
+Some other abilities include summoning demons, as well as bestowing curses and the ability to extinguish all light, including light that is created by weaker holy magic.
 This also includes forms of necromancy such as the summoning, creation, and controlling of undead creatures and monsters.
 (There is a special method to summon demons that must be learned ICly) (Creating undead requires a living soul to be put in the corpse)

 Casters who aspect in dark magic may not also aspect in holy magic.

-Consists of blessings and lifting of curses as well as other light based abilities such as summoning light from an object on the caster or the caster themselves (Light created from holy magic is considered "Holy Light" and can be used to help ward off weaker monsters), dispelling dark magic, summoning angels, and healing minor wounds (Cuts, scrapes, bruises).
-Can also be used to reduce pain, and speed up the healing process.
-Much like dark magic, healing magic can be used to manipulate light (to an extend).
-Some examples would be creating shields of holy light, or creating light based objects (arrows, balls, beams), however unlike dark magic, objects created from holy light only effect dark/cursed/evil beings such as vampires, demons, wraiths, and other creatures of the sort.
+Consists of blessings and lifting of curses as well as other light-based abilities, such as summoning light from an object on the caster or the caster themselves.
+Light created from holy magic is considered "Holy Light" and can be used to harm creatures of darkness and dispel dark magic.
+Blessings can be used to heal minor wounds (cuts, scrapes, bruises, etc), reduce pain, and considerably hasten the healing process.
+Much like dark magic, holy magic can be used to manipulate light and bring it into a solid form, to an extent.
+Some examples would be creating shields of holy light that are highly effective in blocking tangible attacks, or creating light-based objects (arrows, balls, beams).
+However, unlike dark magic, objects created from holy light only affect dark/cursed/evil beings such as vampires, demons, wraiths, and other creatures of the sort.

 Casters who aspect in holy magic may not also aspect in dark magic.